KrebitDAO/krb-docs/developers.md

 How to export Krebit reputation to web2 and web3 sites?

-The [krb-subgraph](https://github.com/KrebitDAO/krb-subgraph) repository hosts the KRB Token subgraph, based in [OpenZeppelin subgraphs], that can be used to easily query the KRB token balances of a user, as well as all the Verified Credentials and status from both an Ethereum Address, as well as an issuer or credential subject DID.
+The [krb-subgraph](https://github.com/KrebitDAO/krb-subgraph) repository hosts the KRB Token subgraph, based in [OpenZeppelin subgraphs], that can be used to easily query the KRB token balances of a user, as well as all the Verified Credentials and status from both an_ethereumAddress, as well as an_issueror credential subject DID.

 [openzeppelin subgraphs]: https://docs.openzeppelin.com/subgraphs/0.1.x/

 #### Setup

-You can use various GraphQL Client libraries to query the subgraph and populate your app with the data indexed by The Graph from the events originated in the KRB token Ethereum transactions.
+You can use various GraphQL Client libraries to query the subgraph and populate your app with the data indexed by The Graph from the events originated in the KRB token_ethereumtransactions.

 ?> Check The Graph documentation for [Querying from an Application](https://thegraph.com/docs/en/developer/querying-from-your-app/).